sycamedia/japanese-resources/README.md

 - **[Japanese Kanji Study](https://play.google.com/store/apps/details?id=com.mindtwisted.kanjistudy)** 💵▶️ - Lessons, practice, and highly detailed kanji info.
 - **[LingoDeer](https://www.lingodeer.com/)** 💵🌐 - Like Duolingo but better for Japanese and less annoying.
 - **[Sakubun](https://sakubun.xyz/)** 🦀 - Reading practice using the kanji you know.
 I recommend using this with [yomitan](https://yomitan.wiki/) and/or [ichi.moe](https://ichi.moe/) to help you identify unfamiliar words and verb forms in the quiz sentences.
 - **[WaniKani](https://www.wanikani.com/)** 💵 - Yes, I'm a disciple of the Crabigator.
 Yes, I have a lifetime account.
 (They go on sale every year.
 Just saying.)
 Join our beautiful kanji-recognizing, vocabulary-expanding ~~cult~~ community.
   - **[KaniWani](https://www.kaniwani.com/welcome)** 🦀 - WaniKani reviews with the English and Japanese reversed, to practice language production.
   - **[Tsurukame](https://apps.apple.com/us/app/tsurukame-for-wanikani/id1367114761)** 📱🦀 - Native iOS interface for WaniKani so you can knock out those reviews anywhere.
+  - Find additional scripts/extensions/apps for WaniKani [in this community post.](https://community.wanikani.com/t/the-new-and-improved-list-of-api-and-third-party-apps/7694)

 ## Reading